Welcome

 International PGRs: please check the information on MySurrey Help first, or go via Surrey Support if you need to raise something more specific.
 Alternatively, book an appointment with the International Student Advice team

-I am experiencing visa issues and will not be able to register in person by the deadline
+I am experiencing visa issues and will not be able to Register in person by the deadline

-Those that are unable to ‘register in person’ due to visa issues then please contact the Admissions team (admissions@surrey.ac.uk) and request a late registration form or deferral to the next entry point.
+Those that are unable to register in person due to visa issues then please contact the Admissions team (admissions@surrey.ac.uk) and request a Late Registration form or deferral to the next entry point.

 Who can help me with my visa?

-Please check the information on MySurrey Help first, or go via Surrey Support if you need to raise something more specific.
-Alternatively, you can book an appointment with International Student Advice team.
+Alternatively, you can book an appointment with our International Student Advice team.

 When and where do I get my campus card?

-Your campus card serves as an identity card and confirms you are a student at the University of Surrey.
 Your campus card will enable you to access the Library and its services, access buildings on campus, use photocopiers/printers and enter the Surrey Sports Park (if you are a member).

-Once you have attended your in-person Registration, you will need to complete a campus card form to request your card.
-You will need to provide a recent passport-style photo in jpg format.
-A card can take up to 5 working days to be produced after application.
+Once you have attended your in-person Registration, you will need to complete a Campus Card Request Form to have your card produced.
+To do this, you will need to provide a recent passport-style photo in JPG format.

 Where do I find key information about my doctoral programme?